 Pursuant to Rule 720(4) of the Catalist Rules, all Directors must submit themselves for re-nomination and re-appointment at least once every three (3) years.
-Pursuant to Regulations 100 and 101 the Constitution, at each AGM, at least one-third of the Directors for the time being, or if their number is not three (3) or a multiple of three (3), the number nearest to one-third but not less than one-third shall retire by rotation, and all Directors shall retire at least once every three (3) years and such retiring Director shall be eligible for re-election.
+Pursuant to Regulations 100 and 101 of the Constitution, at each AGM, at least one-third of the Directors for the time being, or if their number is not three (3) or a multiple of three (3), the number nearest to one-third but not less than one-third shall retire by rotation, and all Directors shall retire at least once every three (3) years and such retiring Director shall be eligible for re-election.

-The NC has recommended, and the Board has approved for tabling for Shareholders' approval the re-election of Mr. Tai Yoon On and Mr. Marcus Woon, who will be retiring at the forthcoming AGM, as Directors.
-In making such recommendation, the NC has considered the respective Director's overall performance and contributions and each of Mr. Tai Yoon On and Mr. Marcus Woon have abstained from voting on any resolution related to their re-election.
+The NC has recommended, and the Board has approved for tabling for Shareholders' approval the re-election of Mr. Low Siong Yong and Mr. Marcus Woon, who will be retiring at the forthcoming AGM, as Directors.
+In making such recommendation, the NC has considered the respective Director's overall performance and contributions and each of Mr. Low Siong Yong and Mr. Marcus Woon has abstained from voting on any resolution related to their re-election.

-The details of the Directors who will retire by rotation at the forthcoming AGM to be held on 27 April 2023 are disclosed in the section entitled "Additional Information on Directors Seeking Re-election" in this annual report.
+The details of the Directors who will retire by rotation at the forthcoming AGM to be held on 28 April 2025 are disclosed in the section entitled "Additional Information on Directors Seeking Re-election" in this annual report.